On-Campus Day* - Your course activity is done in-person Monday - Friday, before 6 PM.

 Have you been accepted to this program?
 Here's what you'll need for your first day of classes.

-Program orientation for students beginning in Winter 2023 will take place on your first day of classes.*
+Program orientation (ORNT 118) for students starting in Spring 2023 will take place on the first day of class.
+Check your schedule in mySAIT for the time and location details.

 How to register for classes